 How does Armani's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2022, Armani reported total carbon emissions of approximately 527,526,000 kg CO2e.
+In 2022, Armani reported total greenhouse gas emissions of approximately 527,526,000 kg CO2e.
 This figure includes Scope 1 emissions of about 4,173,000 kg CO2e, Scope 2 emissions (market-based) of approximately 7,716,000 kg CO2e, and significant Scope 3 emissions totalling around 527,526,000 kg CO2e.
-The Scope 3 emissions are primarily driven by purchased goods and services, which account for about 461,924,000 kg CO2e.
-Armani has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the base year.
-Additionally, the company plans to cut its absolute Scope 3 emissions by 42% by 2029, focusing on purchased goods and services as well as downstream transportation and distribution.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Armani's commitment to reducing its carbon footprint reflects a proactive approach to sustainability within the textiles, apparel, footwear, and luxury goods sector.
+The Scope 3 emissions are primarily driven by purchased goods and services, which account for a substantial portion of their carbon footprint.
+Armani has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the base year.
+Additionally, the company plans to cut Scope 3 emissions by 42% from purchased goods and services and downstream transportation and distribution by 2029, also from a 2019 baseline.
+These targets align with the Science Based Targets initiative (SBTi) and reflect a commitment to limiting global warming to 1.5°C. Overall, Armani's proactive approach to reducing carbon emissions demonstrates its dedication to sustainability within the textiles, apparel, footwear, and luxury goods sector.

 Access structured emissions data, company-specific emission factors, and source documents